 Volunteering is very rewarding.
 It allows you to donate your time to something you’re passionate about.
 For me, that’s cats.
 I grew up with two loving cats.
 Jasmine is a beautiful calico kitty.
 She will be 16 years old in August.
 She has little arthritis, but overall she’s doing really well.
 My other cat, Ellie, is a tabby kitty and she’s 10 years old.
 She loves to drink out of the faucet in the mornings.

+It was during my sophomore year of college that I started volunteering at the humane society.
 I find this job very rewarding.
-I follow my humane society on facebook.
+I follow my humane society on Facebook.
 They often post updates of cats that have been adopted.
 It always makes me feel giddy inside when I see a picture of a cat I used to play with at the humane society.
 To find out that they are healthy, happy and in a good home is exciting.

 Volunteering doesn’t have to take a lot of time out of your schedule.
 The humane society requires volunteering at least twice a month.
 There’s nothing better than going to play with cats after a long week.
 If there is something you’re passionate about, volunteer with that organization!
 It’s a really good experience and it’s rewarding in the long run.
 Volunteering gives me something to look forward to each and every week.
 Cats are my best friends and I can’t wait to own my own kitties someday.